We are happy to interrupt our yarn spotlight postings with an interview with Anne Hanson, the talented and lovely designer!

 (all images from Anne Hanson.
 Thanks, Anne!)

 In conjunction with the release of her patterns, we asked Anne if we could interview her a little bit about her design process.
-Read on + Enjoy!
+Read on and enjoy!

 KW: Thanks so much for taking the time to talk about your work with us!
 Your shawls are really beautiful and we’re so happy you chose to design them using Fibre Co. yarns.